University of Erlangen–Nuremberg: Campuses

-A major part of FAU’s campuses is in the city of Erlangen, the minor part in the neighboring city of Nuremberg.
+A major part of FAU’s campuses is in the city of Erlangen, the minor part in the neighbouring city of Nuremberg.
 Several minor facilities are located in Hof, Fürth, Bamberg, Pleinfeld or Ingolstadt.
 In sum, there are several hundred FAU properties in the Nuremberg metropolitan area.

 Erlangen

 In Erlangen, the University has two main sites: one in the city centre (North site) and the other in city's south (South site).
-To the east of the city is the so-called “Röthelheim Campus” with minor engineering and medical facilities.
+To the east of the city is the so-called "Röthelheim Campus" with minor engineering and medical facilities.
 In addition, the FAU currently has a large number of larger and smaller properties spread over the entire Erlangen city area.
 Besides the Erlangen Schloss, the university’s Schlossgarten in the city centre is a main sight in Erlangen and very popular among students especially during summer term.

 The university’s administration (in the Erlangen Schloss), the Faculty of Humanities, Social Sciences and Theology and the Department of Law (as part of the Faculty of Law and Economics) are located at the North Site (both at Bismarckstraße/Schillerstraße) as well as the Faculty of Medicine and the University Hospital.
 Also in the city centre is the University Library Erlangen-Nürnberg.
 The Erlangen University Hospital is one of the biggest university hospitals in Germany.

 The Faculty of Science (Erwin-Rommel-Straße/Staudtstraße) and the Faculty of Engineering form the FAU’s South site.

 Library

-The University Library Erlangen-Nürnberg is the library system of the Friedrich Alexander University and is a regional library for the region of Middle Franconia.
+The University Library Erlangen-Nürnberg is the library system of the Friedrich-Alexander University and is a regional library for the region of Middle Franconia.
 As an academic universal library, it offers its users a wide range of specialist literature from all faculties and a variety of services.
 With approximately 5.4 million volumes, it is Bavaria's largest library outside the state capital Munich.
 Large parts of the media stock are also accessible in interregional lending.
 The University Library is a member of the Bavarian Library Network (Bibliotheksverbund Bayern).

+The Erlangen-Nuremberg library system is structured as a two-tier system, comprising four central libraries and 15 branch libraries.
+These libraries collectively manage a vast collection of resources distributed across approximately 200 locations.
+Among these central libraries, the Main Library and the Technical and Natural Sciences Branch Library (TNZB) are situated in Erlangen, while the Economic and Social Sciences Library (WSZB) and the Educational Science Branch Library (EZB) are based in Nuremberg.

+Within this collaborative library system, most branch libraries take on the responsibility of acquiring and maintaining their own collections.
+However, all these resources are consolidated and accessible through the University Library's online catalogue, known as OPACplus.